EVerest/libocpp/doc/v2/ocpp_2x_status.md

 | C20.FR.04 |        |        |
 | C20.FR.05 |        |        |

-## Authorization - Settlement at end of transaction
+## Authorization - Settlement at end of transaction (New in OCPP 2.1)

 | ID        | Status | Remark |
 | --------- | ------ | ------ |